danieltikamori/election-system-quarkus-traefik-open-telemetry-graylog-java/README.md

 At src, create a new directory named test.
 At CandidateService class, right-click the lamp and select Create Test or click the class name and Generate Test.
 It will generate automatically the test class.

+At the terminal (with Quarkus running), type `r` to resume testing.

+Fill the files.

+#### Repository

+Create an interface CandidateRepository in the domain directory.
+It will serve as a database abstraction.
+The implementation will be in the infrastructure directory.

+At the infrastructure, create a new package named repository.
+At the newly created package, create a class SQLCandidateRepository in it.
+Implement the interface CandidateRepository and use the SQLCandidateRepository as the implementation.

+Mock the repository to verify if it works.
+Add Mockito in the pom.xml.

+Fill the files.

+Add Instancio in the pom.xml.

+Fill the files.

+At the CandidateServiceTest, create a break point at `candidateService.save(candidate);` and go to Run menu and Attach to Process.
+Type `r` to resume testing.
+Verify if the Instancio created a candidate sample.